 An undeniable fact: We are now living in a world where Artificial Intelligence (AI) is present in almost every aspect of our lives.
 Businesses are increasingly relying on AI to personalize & contextualize their interactions with users to enhance the customer experience.
 These AI interfaces are often meant to replace humans, and so customers have a heightened expectation.
 As a result, good AI customer experience is fast becoming a differentiating factor.

 UX design for AI interfaces is a challenge even for experienced UX designers.
-It is a new territory with new rules, and customers are far less forgiving than before.
-A misstep can be costly.

 We need updated guidance on designing interactions with AI services that provide meaningful experiences, keeping the user in control and respecting users’ values, goals, and attention.

 Let’s take a deeper look at 4 key AI UX design principles that will supercharge your AI customer experience.